 Taxis, local buses, subway, etc.

-Typical prices for Local Transportation in the United Kingdom are listed below.
-These actual costs are from real travelers and can give you an idea of the Local Transportation prices in the United Kingdom, but your costs will vary based on your travel style.
+Typical prices for transit in the United Kingdom are listed below.
+These actual costs are from real travelers and can give you an idea of the overall transportation costs in the United Kingdom.
+Keep in mind that your individual costs will vary based on your method of transit, as hired cars such as taxis are generally much more expensive than public transportation.

 Food Budget in the United Kingdom